pjeby/autocreate/README.md

 For TypeScript and Babel (w/ES7 decorators enabled), the `@auto` decorator syntax handles this: it actually replaces the constructor inside the closure, in a way that would not always work if you just used `MyClass = auto(MyClass);`.
 (Because generated methods inside the class-closure could refer to the wrong constructor.)

 CoffeeScript, however, doesn't have a decorator syntax, which is why you have to do `MyClass = auto @` (or `MyClass = auto this`) *inside* the class body.
-If you do it from outside the class body, all the code inside the class body will refer to the original constructor.
+If you do it from outside the class body, all the code *inside* the class body will refer to the original constructor!

 Also, it's important to note that the `MyClass` part of the statement *must* match CoffeeScript's *generated class name*.
 That is:

 ```coffeescript
 class MyClass